joram/john.oram.ca/app/public/course_notes/2024::Wilderness First Aid.md

 ## Spinal Injury
 ### To hand off:
   - elbow on chest, hold cheeks
+  - stabilize your wrist with your other hand
   - wait for another person to grab the head
   - remove the temporary support
 ### Different ways of stabilizing head